-Non-Small Cell Lung Cancer (NSCLC) Treatment
+Treatment For Non-Small Cell Lung Cancer (NSCLC)

 |Surgery is the treatment of choice to remove the cancer if the patient is well enough to handle it.
 To reduce the risk of recurrence, radiotherapy or chemotherapy is also recommended after the operation.

 |The lung specialist may order radiotherapy with or without chemotherapy.
 Immunotherapy may also be given after the operation,

-|IV||Treatment is mainly palliative or making sure that the patient is comfortable and not in pain.
+|Treatment is mainly palliative or making sure that the patient is comfortable and not in pain.
 Chemotherapy, targeted therapy immunotherapy, and or radiotherapy may also be recommended by the lung specialist.

-Small Cell Lung Cancer (NSCLC) Treatment
+Treatment For Small Cell Lung Cancer (SCLC)

 As SCLC is aggressive and tends to spread early to other organs, it is usually treated with chemotherapy.
-If the cancer is still localized in the lymph nodes of one lung, radiotherapy can be combined with chemotherapy to effectively treat cancer and remove the cancer cells.
+If the cancer is still localised in the lymph nodes of one lung, radiotherapy can be combined with chemotherapy to effectively treat the cancer and remove the cancer cells.
 Advanced forms of SCLC may be treated with a combination of chemotherapy and immunotherapy.
 Surgery is usually not recommended for SCLC.

 This article is informative only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment, and should never be relied upon for specific medical advice.